 1 Then David said, “This is the house of the Lord God, and this is the altar of burnt offering for Israel.”

 2 David gave orders to gather together the foreigners who were in the land of Israel, and he set masons to cut dressed stones to build the house of the Lord.

-3 David prepared iron in abundance for the nails for the doors of the gates, and for the couplings and bronze in abundance without weight, 4 and cedar trees without number, for the Sidonians and the people of Tyre brought cedar trees in abundance to David.
+3 David prepared iron in abundance for the nails for the doors of the gates, and for the couplings and bronze in immeasurable abundance, 4 and cedar trees without number, for the Sidonians and the people of Tyre brought cedar trees in abundance to David.

 So David prepared abundantly before his death.

 Solomon Anointed to Build the Temple

 6 Then he called for Solomon his son and commanded him to build a house for the Lord, the God of Israel.

 7 David said to Solomon his son, “As for me, it was in my heart to build a house for the name of the Lord my God.
 8 But the word of the Lord came to me, saying, ‘You have shed much blood and have waged great wars.
 You shall not build a house in my name because you have shed much blood on the earth in my sight.
 9 A son shall be born to you, who shall be a man of peace.
 I will give him rest from all of his enemies around him, for his name shall be Solomon, and I will give peace and quietness to Israel in his days.
 10 He shall build a house for my name, and he will be my son, and I will be his father, and I will establish the throne of his kingdom over Israel forever.’